kaelynnsumm/teachers-day-/README.md

 Thank you Ms Low,
 For being there when we're low.
-When I consider all you've taught us,
+When we consider all you've taught us,
-From 'no-arc-no-mark' to the signature 'math p.a.u',
-I want to be like you-
+From 'no-arc-no-mark' to the signature 'math p.a.u', We want to be like you-
 Likeable, Smart, Engaging.
-When I reflect all you've educated us,
+When we reflect all you've educated us,
-From 'being future leaders' to '',
+From 'being future leaders' to 'taking down notes',
-I want to be like you-
+We want to be like you-
 Positive, Confident, Well-informed.
-When I
+When we pore over comments from mathematics quizzes, From 'well done' to 'good effort',
+We want to be like you-
+Encouraging, Caring, Cheery.
+Thank you Ms Low,
+For giving us your time, energy and talent
+To ensure our brightest future.
+We want to be just like you!